jchris/sofa/README.md

 Things are moving crazy fast around here right now as I bring this stuff up to ship-shape for the [CouchDB book](http://books.couchdb.org).
 I'll be renaming methods and stuff (if I find the time), any API feedback will be appreciated.

+Also, some of the installation instructions below are "optimistic".
+Currently I've no RubyGems available, but the CouchApp repo does build a working gem.
+This will all be slick and easy "when the book is done."

 ## Install CouchDB

 You'll also need CouchDB's svn trunk, which is currently a moving target, with regard to the new features, especially the `_show` API, that Sofa relies on.